fronchetti/dissertacao/qualification/README.md

 Considering the time and availability constraints to analyze more data, the authors decided to change the strategy of analysis.
-At the end, two authors analyzed the spreadsheets that you may find in the data folder.
+At the end, two authors analyzed the spreadsheets available in the data folder.
 None of the worksheets analyzed by the students were used, although they are publicly available in this folder for clarity.